AntonioRecaldeRusso/s3-url-parser/README.md

+## Attention
+I haven't been able to work on this for a while.
+There are some formats that are not supported

 ### S3 URL PARSER
 This library helps you extract the following information from S3 urls of any format:
 - bucket name